 Weekly Wrap and Look Ahead

-All major domestic and international indices were positive for the week and year to date.
+Most major domestic and international indices were negative for the week, but all were positive year to date.

 |Index||Last week's performance1||2015 YTD performance|

-Four of 10 S&P 500 Index sectors outperformed the Index while six of 10 managed to gain ground for the week.
+Five of 10 S&P 500 sectors outperformed the Index but only three of 10 managed to gain ground for the week.